SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/syntax/*-basic-structure.md

 ## constituents

-A wstring (my term) is a sequence of 1+ words.
+»⟮A wstring⟯« (my term) is ⟮＿a string＿ of 1+ words⟯.
-»⟮A constituent⟯« is ⟮a wstring⟯ that ⟮functions as a single unit⟯ and has ⟮tree structure⟯.
+»⟮A constituent⟯« is ⟮＿a wstring＿⟯ that ⟮functions as a single unit⟯ and has ⟮tree structure⟯.
-Constituent nesting is the joining of constituents into larger constituents.
+»⟮Constituent nesting⟯« is ⟮the joining of ＿constituents＿ into larger ＿constituents＿⟯.

 ### constituenty tests

 »⟮A constituency test⟯« is ⟮a test⟯ that ⟮identifies ＿constituents＿⟯.
-The constituency test scope is the set/characterstics of languages in which it works.
+»⟮The constituency test scope⟯« is ⟮the set⟯/⟮c_;characterstics⟯ of ⟮＿languoids＿⟯ in which ⟮it works⟯.

 ### phrases

-»⟮a phrase⟯« is ⟮＿a constituent＿⟯ which behaves in a certain way which is defined by ⟮＿its head＿⟯.
+»⟮a phrase⟯« is ⟮＿a constituent＿⟯ which ⟮behaves in a certain way⟯ which is defined by ⟮＿its head＿⟯.
 An ⟮XP⟯ is ⟮＿a phrase＿⟯ with ⟮X as ＿its head＿⟯.

 #### heads & non-heads